 ACAP-member Safety Net Health Plans strive to improve the health of people with low incomes through the delivery of high-quality, coordinated care and innovative programs.

-For the past fifteen years, ACAP has presented its annual Supporting the Safety Net award to a community-based organization or individual whose work exceeds the norm and in developing and implementing innovative practices to meet the medical, behavioral, or social needs of high-risk people in its service population.
+For the past eighteen years, ACAP has presented its annual Supporting the Safety Net award to a community-based organization or individual whose work exceeds the norm and in developing and implementing innovative practices to meet the medical, behavioral, or social needs of high-risk people in its service population.
 The award recipients’ services are recognized as best practices that stand as a model for replication in the safety net environment.

 2023 Honoree: Kids’ Meals